apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Use IPv6.
 This is forced if the ``ip-in`` option is used with an IPv6 address.

 tr-in
    Inbound transparent.
 The proxy port will accept connections to any IP address on the port.
 To have IPv6 inbound transparent you must use this and the ``ipv6`` option.
-This overrides :ts:cv:`proxy.local.incoming_ip_to_bind`.
+This overrides :ts:cv:`proxy.local.incoming_ip_to_bind` for this port.

    Not compatible with: ``ip-in``, ``ssl``, ``blind``

 tr-out
    Outbound transparent.
 If ATS connects to an origin server for a transaction on this port, it will use the client's address as its local address.
-This overrides :ts:cv:`proxy.local.outgoing_ip_to_bind`.
+This overrides :ts:cv:`proxy.local.outgoing_ip_to_bind` for this port.

-   Not compatible with: ``ip-out``, ``ssl``, ``ip-resolve``
+   Not compatible with: ``ip-out``, ``ip-resolve``

 tr-full
    Fully transparent.
 This is a convenience option and is identical to specifying both ``tr-in`` and ``tr-out``.